vipa0z/vipa0z.github.io/cheatsheets/02-APIs/01-passive recon.md

 ### Why Passive Recon

 **Passive API Reconnaissance** is the act of obtaining information about a target without directly interacting with the target’s systems.
 When you take this approach, your goal is to find and document public information about your target’s attack surface.

 Exposed Credentials:

 1. through OSINT
 2. API keys, Creds, Jwts,

- API Documentation:
+API Documentation: Helps you understand the target API.
- - ow to test the target API

 - business insight and logic flaws

 Improper asset management:

 - eg: an endpoint being listed as deprecated/removed but still usable (aids in improper asset management finding)
 - version information: clues on deprecated API endpoints

 ---

 ### google search + dorks

 simply searching:

 - start with simple google search about the API

 dorks: docs,developers,dev, graphql:

 ```
 intitle:"api" site:fb.com
 inurl:"/api/v1" site:x